Generic nonadditivity of quantum capacity in simple channels: Abstract

 \section{Abstract}

 Determining capacities of quantum channels is a fundamental question in quantum information theory.
 Despite having rigorous coding theorems quantifying the flow of information across quantum channels, their capacities are poorly understood due to super-additivity effects.
 Studying these phenomena is important for deepening our understanding of quantum information, yet simple and clean examples of super-additive channels are scarce.
-Here we study a simple family of qutrit channels called the platypus channel, and show that it exhibits super-additivity of coherent information when used jointly with a variety of qubit channels.
-A higher-dimensional variant of the platypus channel displays super-additivity of quantum capacity together with an erasure channel.
-Subject to the ``spin-alignment conjecture'' introduced in the companion paper \cite{paper1prl}, our results on super-additivity of quantum capacity extend to lower-dimensional channels as well as larger parameter ranges.
+Here we study a family of channels called platypus channels.
+Its simplest member, a qutrit channel, is shown to display super-additivity of coherent information when used jointly with a variety of qubit channels.
+Higher-dimensional family members display super-additivity of quantum capacity together with an erasure channel.
+Subject to the ``spin-alignment conjecture'' introduced in the companion paper \cite{paper1IEEE}, our results on super-additivity of quantum capacity extend to lower-dimensional channels as well as larger parameter ranges.
 In particular, super-additivity occurs between two weakly additive channels each with large capacity on their own, in stark contrast to previous results.
 Remarkably, a single, novel transmission strategy achieves super-additivity in all examples.
 Our results show that super-additivity is much more prevalent than previously thought.
 It can occur across a wide variety of channels, even when both participating channels have large quantum capacity.

 \paragraph*{Introduction.}

 A central aim of quantum information theory is to find out how much information a noisy quantum channel can transmit reliably---to find a quantum channel’s capacity~\cite{BennettShor04, Holevo20}.
 In fact, a quantum channel has many capacities, depending on what sorts of information are to be transmitted and what additional resources are on hand.
 The primary capacities of a quantum channel are the classical~\cite{Holevo73a, Holevo98, SchumacherWestmoreland97}, private~\cite{BennettBrassard84, CaiWinterEA04, Devetak05}, and quantum capacities~\cite{BennettDiVincenzoEA96, Lloyd97, BarnumNielsenEA98, BarnumKnillEA00, Shor02a, Devetak05}.
 This paper focuses on \emph{unassisted} capacities, when no additional resources (such as free entanglement) are available.